In this post:

 Your Coffee, Just the Way You Like It

-- In gold cup preset mode, the Breville Precision Brewer automatically adjusts the water temperature and brew time to meet the standards set by the SCA
+- GOLD CUP STANDARD: In Gold Cup preset mode the Breville Precision Brewer Glass automatically adjusts the water temperature and brew time to meet the standards set by the SCA (197 to 204 degrees)

 Breville Precision Brewer is one of very few (if any) drip coffee makers to offer this much variety and customization.
 You get to customize every detail of the brewing process to get the coffee you like.
 And if you don’t feel like being precise?
 Use any of the automatic presets and you’ll still get a great cup of coffee!